 I'm in one of these foul humors.

-Uh don't know why.
+Don't know why.

-I just I was in a foul humor before I got up.
+I was in a foul humor before I got up.

 I was in a foul humor when I was asleep.

-It is global warming stuff.
+And it's global warming stuff.

 I know you're probably hearing about it, but it just ticks me off.

-All of these asinine, anti-capitalist socialists, trying to tell us that they actually care about the planet from gore on up.
+All of these asinine, anti-capitalist socialists trying to tell us that they actually care about the planet from gore on up.

-Gores at the gutter looking up.
+Gore's at the gutter looking up.

-Call Bush a right wing extremist if only Bush was.
+Call Bush a right-wing extremist, if only Bush was.

-These people have only one interest, and that is doing harm to the economy of the United States.
+At any rate, these people have only one interest, and that is doing harm to the economy of the United States.

-It is patently ridiculous to believe that we are have any profound impact on the climate of this planet.
+It is patently ridiculous to believe that we have any profound impact on the climate of this planet.

-But the global warming experts say we've gone too far now, it's too far gone, we can't, but yet they still want us to make all these drastic changes in our lifestyle.
+We can't, but yet they still want us to make all these drastic changes in our lifestyle.

-Scientists have found what might have been the ideal ancient vacation spot.
+Scientists have found what might have been the ideal ancient vacation spot, smack in the middle of the Arctic.

-First of its kind core samples, dug up for the uh deep beneath the Arctic Ocean floor, show that fifty-five million years ago an area near the North Pole was practically a subtropical paradise.
+First of its kind core samples dug up deep beneath the Arctic Ocean floor show that 55 million years ago, an area near the North Pole was practically a subtropical paradise, according to three new studies.

 We had ice ages and we got rid of the ice and the glaciers retreated all before there was us.